dieghernan/igoR/README.md

 <!-- badges: end -->

-The goal of **igoR** is to provide access to and extract information from the Intergovernmental Organizations Database (IGOs), version 3, provided by the Correlates of War Project ([Pevehouse et al.
+igoR provides access to the Intergovernmental Organizations Database (v3) from the Correlates of War Project ([Pevehouse et al.
 2020](#ref-pevehouse2020)).

 The dataset (V3) includes information on **534** IGOs from 1816 to 2014,